 Magic Number Defined

 This metric has been called “the Magic Number” of sales and marketing efficiency and was made famous by Omniture and their investor Scale Venture Partners.
-The way the Magic Number works is to take the difference in revenue between two quarters, annualize it by multiplying it by 4, then dividing it by the sales and marketing expense from the earlier of the two quarters.
+The way the Magic Number works is to take the difference in revenue between two quarters, annualize it by multiplying it by 4, then divide it by the sales and marketing expense from the earlier of the two quarters.

 (Quarter 2 revenues minus Quarter 1 revenues) ÷ Quarter 1 Sales and Marketing Expense